Nonprofit Raffles and Sweepstakes

 Local laws may also require certain raffles and drawings to have a neutral third party or witness present during the winner selection process.

-Comprehensive terms and conditions for your raffle is essential to protect you, your organization, and also your participants from any possible disputes or misunderstandings.
+Comprehensive terms and conditions for your raffle are essential to protect you, your organization, and your participants from any possible disputes or misunderstandings.
 Here are some important aspects you should consider including in your raffle terms and conditions:

-• Entry Instructions: clear instructions on how to participate.
-Are multiple submissions permitted and do they improve the odds of winning?
-Use of automated tools to submit entries, or non-compliance with all federal, state, and local regulations might result in disqualification.
+- Entry Instructions: provide clear instructions on how to participate.
+Are multiple submissions permitted, and do they improve the odds of winning?
+The use of automated tools to submit entries, or non-compliance with all federal, state, and local regulations, might result in disqualification.